Kitura/kitura.dev/content/docs/guides/routing/raw-routing.md

 Now we need to restart our server, once it is running we can post a book using the curl command from step 2.

-Then if we navigate to http://localhost:8080/raw, we should see the book we posted:
+Then if we navigate to <a href="http://localhost:8080/raw" target="blank">localhost:8080/raw</a>, we should see the book we posted:

 ```
 {